St. Elizabeths Hospital: West Campus

 After the 1987 separation of the campuses, the D.C. government and its consultants proposed several commercial redevelopment projects for the West Campus, including relocating the University of the District of Columbia to the campus or developing office and retail space.
 However, the tremendous cost of bringing existing facilities up to code (estimated at $50–$100 million) kept developers away.

 Given little private interest in the site, the federal government sought alternatives within agency needs.
-Control of the western campus—home of the oldest building on the campus, the Center Building—was transferred from HHS to the General Services Administration in 2004.
+Control of the West Campus—home of the oldest building on the campus, the Center Building—was transferred from HHS to the General Services Administration in 2004.
 GSA improved security around the campus, shored up roofs, and covered windows with plywood in an attempt to secure the buildings and preserve the campus until a tenant could be found.

-On March 20, 2007, the Department of Homeland Security (DHS) announced that it establish a new facility on the West Campus.
+On March 20, 2007, the Department of Homeland Security (DHS) announced that it would establish a new facility on the West Campus.
 It planned to spend approximately $4.1 billion for renovations and adaptive reuse of buildings, in order to relocate its headquarters and most of its Washington-based offices to a new 4500000 ft2 facility on the site.
-The United States Coast Guard was scheduled to be the first agency on the site in 2010.
 DHS had operations housed in dozens of buildings in the Washington, D.C., area, as several elements of the agency had been independent before its formation.
 Consolidation of employees from at least 60 facilities to St. Elizabeths was expected to result in a savings of $64 million per year in rental costs.
 DHS also hoped to improve employee morale and unity within the relatively new agency by having a central location from which to operate.